weaviate/st-weaviate-connection/README.md

 It also accepts `limit`, `filters`, `target_vectors`, `query_properties`, and `alpha` as optional arguments.
 Refer to the function docstring for additional information on these arguments.

+##### Notes

+- The `query` method is a convenience method and is not a direct Weaviate operation.
+It uses the Weaviate Python client under-the-hood to perform the operation.
+- The `query` method does not support caching via the `cache_ttl` parameter.
+If you need caching, use the `graphql_query` method.

 ## Advanced Usage

 The Weaviate connection uses the Weaviate Python client under-the-hood to interact with the Weaviate instance.